satmap/tyrion/README.md

 Tyrion is a routing engine in pure JavaScript that runs a graph search to find the optimal path between two nodes.
 Tyrion can parse either SVG data or OSM XML into a grid to be searched.
 It also comes prebuilt with some heuristic like models to help imporve location based graph searching.

+# Problems
+- Huge memory leaks on BinaryHeap'ing
+- More leaks when calling XML using XMLHttpRequest
+- inspector crashing with files over 15mb
+- V8 memory limit?

+# Examples

 ```js
 var route = new Tyrion();
 route.data('./gb.svg');